strapi/documentation/user-docs/latest/content-manager/saving-and-publishing-content.md

 # Saving, publishing and deleting content

-Strapi allows you to manage your content throughout its whole lifecycle, whether your are working on its draft version, about to finish it and share it with the world, or wanting to delete it when it's obsolete.
+Strapi allows you to manage your content throughout its whole lifecycle, whether you are working on its draft version, about to finish it and share it with the world, or wanting to delete it when it's obsolete.

 ## Saving & publishing content

 ::: warning IMPORTANT
 The possibility to manage drafts for contents comes from the Draft & Publish feature.
-This feature is activated by default, but it can be disactivated for any content type.
+This feature is activated by default, but it can be deactivated for any content type from the Content-Types Builder.
 If you disabled the Draft & Publish feature, saving your content means saving and publishing at the same time.
 :::

-Your contents can have 2 statuses: draft and published.
+Your contents can have 2 statuses: draft or published.
 You can see the current status indicated on the right of the interface, below the Information box.

 ![Editing draft version](../assets/content-manager/editing_draft_version.png)